On the Issues

 AFFORDABLE HOUSING: 600+ affordable and attainable housing units have been restored, built or are now in-development.

-- These homes are and will be for Arvadans representing many walks of life, including seniors on fixed incomes, families in economic need, workers struggling to get by, foster care youth transitioning out of the system, homeless veterans and more.
+- These homes are and will be for Arvadans representing many walks of life, including seniors on fixed incomes, families struggling to get by, workforce housing for workers in jobs that make less than six figures, foster care youth transitioning out of the system, and more.

 - SUPPORTING LOCAL BUSINESSES: Arvada was a municipal leader in COVID response, including being among the first cities in Colorado to announce grants to support local businesses carry-through the 2020 economic shut-downs and loosening regulations for restaurants needing to serve customers outside and with to-go.